 Despite being disproportionately overrepresented in the criminal justice system, care experienced young people continue to be overlooked in police and crime plans across England and Wales.

-To tackle this youth crime inequality, NYAS’ Trouble with the Law campaign calls on all Police and Crime Commissioner candidates to recognise vulnerable children and young people within their election campaigns across England and Wales.
+To tackle this youth crime inequality, NYAS’ Trouble with the Law campaign calls on all Police and Crime Commissioner candidates to recognise children and young people in vulnerable situations within their election campaigns across England and Wales.

-The work of Police and Crime Commissioners has a huge impact on the most vulnerable children, including those in care.
+The work of Police and Crime Commissioners has a huge impact on children, including those in care.
 Our Trouble With The Law campaign demonstrates how critical the inclusion of these young people is within national crime plans to improve youth crime prevention amongst this demographic.